 Simple and tasty, I hope you enjoy it at home as we do.

-Le Creuset Round Cocotte and Revol French Porcelain Plates
+Le Creuset round cocotte and Revol French porcelain plates

 Ingredients (for 6-8 servings)

-• 1 medium onion
+- 1 medium onion

-• 6 sausages (pork and with pepper will be tastier, but they can be without pepper, chicken...)
+- 6 sausages (pork and with pepper will be tastier, but they can be without pepper, chicken...)

-• 600 g round rice
+- 600 g round rice

-• 1 liter of vegetable or meat broth
+- 1 liter vegetable or meat broth

-• 2 or 3 tablespoons of choricero pepper paste
+- 2 or 3 tablespoons of choricero pepper paste

-• Olive oil
+- Olive oil

-• Salt
+- Salt

-• Black pepper
+- Black pepper

-• Optional: carrot cut very small, green pepper, red pepper or peas.
+- Optional: carrot cut very small, green pepper, red pepper or peas.

-* Regarding the proportion of liquid in the rice: In this type of rice recipe today, we will add the broth and water as it is absorbed, so the amount of liquid indicated is approximate.
-It will depend on the power of the fire, the type of rice you use and your taste so that you end up adding more or less amount of liquid.
-Prepare up to 2 L of liquid (between broth and water), because if you like it more sweet or liquid, you may end up requiring up to 3.5 times more liquid than rice; that is to say, if you add the 600 gr of rice, you could need up to 2.1L of liquid... although I, with 1.7 L of liquid (1L of broth + 700 ml of water) has been to my liking).
+*About the liquid ratio for rice: In this type of rice recipe, we'll be adding broth and water as it gets absorbed, so the indicated amount of liquid is approximate.
+It will depend on the heat level, the type of rice you use, and your preference for how much liquid you end up adding.
+Have up to 2 L total of liquid ready (between broth and water), because if you like it saucier or more liquid you might need up to 3.5 times more liquid than rice; that is, if you add the 600 g of rice, you could need up to 2.1 L of liquid... although for me, 1.7 L of liquid (1 L of broth + 700 ml of water) was to my taste).

 Preparation